Ahlytlex/DjangoWiki/wikiServer/entries/HTML.md

-# HTML

-HTML is a markup language that can be used to define the structure of a web page.
-HTML elements include

-* headings
-* paragraphs
-* lists
-* links
-* and more!

-The most recent major version of HTML is HTML5.
+HTML is a boring language and i want to never use it again, i made this jsut to fix the broken link